 Like many women, Jackie was having problems with an ex-boyfriend.
 The Baton Rouge, Lousiana native was being harassed by a former lover named James White.
 According to White, Jackie had moved on and was seeing someone new.
 For two days White plotted to kill Jackie in a murder-suicide.

-James screamed for everyone else in the salon to leave as he pointed the pistol at Jackie.
+White screamed for everyone else in the salon to leave as he pointed the pistol at Jackie.
 He shot another woman, Angela Myers, in the back, before pulling the trigger and ending Jackie’s life.
-He then laid on top of Jackie’s body and turned the gun on himself.
+He then reportedly laid on top of Jackie’s body and turned the gun on himself.

 Both Myers and White survived the attack.
 White was charged with first-degree murder and attempted murder.
 The killer initially pleaded not guilty to his charges, but in the end, he accepted a plea deal and was sentenced to life in prison plus 50 years.